Degradation Trip: Packaging and title

 The album title comes from a line in the song "Solitude", the fifth track from Degradation Trip.

 The album cover was unveiled on April 10, 2002.
 The artwork was designed by Pascal Brun, and the photographs were shot by Comenius Röthlisberger, both from Team Switzerland.
 The front cover features a green image of Cantrell's dismembered left arm lying on a green field with guitar strings wrapped around his fingers and attached to the inner side of his elbow, alluding to the movement of playing the guitar.
 Female body parts are featured on the booklet for each lyric, with the song title tattooed on the skin.
-The booklet also contains an image of Cantrell lying on the ground bare chested with his eyes and lips upside down, and a dismembered right hand with a screw replacing the index finger.
+The booklet also contains an image of Cantrell lying on the ground bare chested with his eyes and lips upside down, and a dismembered right hand with a 1/4" audio jack (such as that used for guitar cables) replacing the index finger.
 Pictures of Cantrell alongside Robert Trujillo and Mike Bordin complete the booklet.
 The back cover has a photo of Cantrell, Trujillo and Bordin in a field, and the dedicatory "This record is dedicated to Layne Staley" above the track listing.